win32service/win32service/README.md

 # Less administrator privileges

-This branch allow control the service with low level privileges.
+From the version 0.3.0, this extension allow control the service with a low level privileges account.

 * Create and add the service
 * Set the minimal ACL `RPWPRC` onto the service with `sc set`.
 Note this command overwite all ACL.
 Read first the current ACL with `sc show`.
 See https://support.microsoft.com/en-us/help/914392/best-practices-and-guidance-for-writers-of-service-discretionary-access-control-lists